vercel/next.js/errors/middleware-upgrade-guide.md

 As we work on improving Middleware for General Availability (GA), we've made some changes to the Middleware APIs (and how you define Middleware in your application) based on your feedback.

 This upgrade guide will help you understand the changes and how to migrate your existing Middleware to the new API.
-The guide is for Next.js customers who:
+The guide is for Next.js developers who:

 - Currently use the beta Next.js Middleware features
 - Choose to upgrade to the next stable version of Next.js